Shopify/quilt/packages/mock-factory/README.md

 });
 ```

-In this case, the value expected by 'min', and 'max' is `DeepRequired<Money>` and such, only required properties can be passed to `mockMoney`
+In this case, the value expected by 'min', and 'max' is `DeepOmitOptional<Money>` and such, only required properties can be passed to `mockMoney`

 ```ts
 const mockPriceRange = createMockFactory<PriceRange>(() => {